agaevTimur/Weather-Impact-Academic-Productivity/README.md

 - Viewer rating
 - Number of members (popularity metric)

-The dataset has already been collected and is publicly available, organized in a structured `.csv` format.

 ### Data Processing
 - Data cleaning to handle missing or inconsistent values.
 - Categorization and encoding of genres for effective analysis.